J. McRee Elrod: South Korea

 The Elrods were confirmed as missionaries to South Korea in June, 1955.
-Elrod lived in Seoul, South Korea with his family from 1955-1960, sponsored by the Methodist Board of Missions.
+Elrod lived in Seoul, South Korea with his family from 1955 to 1960, sponsored by the Methodist Board of Missions.
 Elrod worked as a librarian at Yonsei University.
 Conditions in that country were very primitive, compared to the United States.
 The university library had sustained some bombing damage during the Korean War; some books had to be excavated from fallen plaster before being catalogued.
 The building was unheated and ink froze in the inkwells overnight.

 Korea has its own phonetic alphabet, (Hangul) which made it adaptable to classification systems such as the Dewey Decimal System.
 However, at that time, modern library procedures were not in use due to the Japanese occupation of the country from 1910 to 1945 and the suppression of the Korean language, followed by the devastating civil war.

 To adapt modern library cataloguing to Korean needs, Elrod designed a card catalogue with three parts.
 Eastern materials were listed in a Hangul section by author, title, and the usual added entries, plus Korean index cards for the classed catalogue.
 Western materials were listed in a Roman alphabet section by author, title, and the usual added entries, plus English index cards to the classed catalogue.
 These two sections flanked a third, a class catalogue, in which all library materials were listed by class number, and which for some material, included cards under class numbers in addition to the one by which the items were shelved.
 All material on the shelves were interfiled by class number, regardless of language.
 The rebuilding of the library led to Peabody Library School (now defunct) choosing Yonsei University as the institution to sponsor Korea's first library school.
 Elrod taught library science at the school.